 The quality of available customer data has changed as well.
 According to The Economist, big data is no longer just predefined digital information — databases of names, age, sex, and income.
 The new economy is now about analysing rapid real-time flows of mostly unstructured data: consumer social media comments on luxury forums, affluent influencers photo feeds on Instagram, high-end customer engagement across an omnichannel purchase funnel.

 In parallel, luxury companies continue to invest every year in data analytics software, hardware, and services.
-IDC predicts that the market for big data analytics will surpass USD $200 billion by 2020, driven by companies’ interest in managing and extracting value from the large amount of customer data available to them.
+IDC estimates that the market for big data analytics surpassed USD $200 billion in 2020, driven by companies’ interest in managing and extracting value from the large amount of customer data available to them.
 As a result, professionals with the knowledge and skills to analyse such data are in high demand and luxury brands compete to hire the best digital talents available.

 Top luxury brands embrace data-driven marketing

 Big data provides luxury professionals with the ability to collect valuable customer insights without the need to discuss them with their affluent consumers.
 Such information can offer high-end brands with vital insights into their customer’s lifestyles, shopping preferences, and purchase behaviours.

 “Millennials and Generation Z affluent consumers enjoy an increasingly abundant and readily-available offering when shopping for luxury goods,” explains Simon Beauloye, co-founder and CTO of mOOnshot digital.
 “While digital-first brands tend to be at the forefront of data collection and insights analytics, traditional luxury brands have a unique competitive advantage thanks to the sheer size of their offline retail presence.
 Brands who are capable of combining their online customer data with offline insights will gain market shares.“